Mxn-ptr/simple_shell/README.md

 ## Learning objectives

-    -Who designed and implemented the original Unix operating system -Who wrote the first version of the UNIX shell -Who invented the B programming language (the direct predecessor to the C pr	ogramming language) -Who is Ken Thompson
+    - Who designed and implemented the original Unix operating system
+    - Who wrote the first version of the UNIX shell
+    - Who invented the B programming language (the direct predecessor to the C pr	ogramming language) -Who is Ken Thompson
     - How does a shell work
     - What is a pid and a ppid